Cricket-Penpix of England's Ashes squad

 Bell began to change the perception that he was essentially a fair weather player with some fighting innings on the tour of South Africa in 2009-10 and ran into a rich vein of form which included his first Ashes hundred on the 2010-11 tour.

-He has faltered again since, failing against the Pakistan spinners last year, although he did score an unbeaten century in the fourth test of the successful India tour.
+After faltering against the Pakistan spinners last year, Bell came back into form with an unbeaten century in the fourth test of the successful India tour and was England's star batsman in the home Ashes series.

+Bell scored three tons in three different tests to demoralise Australia's attack and failed to score at least a half-century in only one test, the dead rubber at The Oval.

 - -